ITI1120/PLAGARISM_HELP/README.md

-# PLAGARISM_HELP
-Tools to help you cheat
+# I mean, of course you will copy these

-When cheating, ensure that your code is different enough from the ones I show here.
+When not cheating, ensure that your code is different enough from the ones I show here.
 The following tool:

 https://pypi.org/project/pycode-similar/